-In addition to being an insanely popular dessert shop famous for its cookies, Gideon’s Bakery has an elaborate backstory with consistent art direction done to perfection in virtually every square inch of its new flagship location at Disney Springs.
+In addition to being an insanely popular dessert shop famous for its cookies, Gideon’s Bakehouse has an elaborate backstory with consistent art direction done to perfection in virtually every square inch of its new flagship location at Disney Springs.
 It has an aura both mysterious and supernatural, rendered in Victorian and Gothic styles with a touch of folklore and the occult.
 Loyal fans have been known to endure virtual wait times of up to 12 hours to acquire the delicious baked goodies.

 Gideon’s Bakehouse is praiseworthy for its ambitious atmosphere and storytelling that plays out on multiple levels.
 Its meticulous social media platform provides provocative story clues, mouthwatering photos, and ordering options.
 The owner personally runs the venue’s Instagram, ensuring brand cohesion and the personal touch.
 A constantly adapting menu with limited-edition and timed-release offerings promotes a sense of exclusivity and garners a healthy sense of FOMO (fear of missing out).
 Interactions with the warm and knowledgeable staff while enhance in-person visits, and the whimsical backstory is richly manifest in the interior design.
 The vibe is both evocative and foreboding, moody and whimsical.
 There is so much to look at, read, and contemplate inside that it begs for return visits to explore further.